navikt/digihot-deploy/README.md

-# pam-deploy
+# digihot-deploy
-Deploy scripts used by arbeidsplassen.
+Deploy scripts used by digihot.

 Actions that wrap around nais deploy, to follow a github release workflow.